-Joining elastic ends in your sewing projects doesn’t have to involve heaving engineering and severe headaches!
+Joining elastic ends in your sewing projects doesn’t have to involve heavy engineering and severe headaches!
 Not when you have easy sewing tricks like this elastic join tip!
 No bulk elastic join is now a dream come true that you can achieve in just a few simple and quick steps!

 Sewing elastic ends